zuozhenggh/learning-library/data-management-library/database/fpp/06-patch-db/patch-db.md

 ## Introduction

 As explained in the lab *Install the Oracle Database homes (working copies)* , FPP implements out-of-place patching.
-From the command ling point of view, this is achieved by passing the **source working copy** (the non-patched Oracle Home) and the **target working copy** (the patched Oracle Home).
+From the command line point of view, this is achieved by passing the **source working copy** (the non-patched Oracle Home) and the **target working copy** (the patched Oracle Home).
 Again, FPP knows where these two working copies are, so there is no need to pass the target nodes.

 Along with these two parameters, you can pass a **list of databases** (by default all the databases hosted in the source working copy are patched).